How to choose a financial advisor

-Advisors typically use one or more of the following pricing models:
+Advisors generally use one or more of the following models for charging their clients:

 - Fees: Some advisors are not compensated through commissions but rather charge fees to the client based on the services provided.
-Some advisors will charge fees based on assets under management (AUM) or they charge a one-time fixed fee for the type of service.
+Some advisors charge fees based on the annual AUM (Assets Under Management) or they would charge a one-time fixed fee for the service rendered.
 For example, an advisor might charge a 1.00% AUM fee.
 If the client's assets under management are ₹10,00,000, the annual fee would be ₹10,000 or if the client simply wants one-time financial guidance, the advisor will charge a fee that is disclosed in advance.

-- Salary plus Commission: Many advisors, usually those found at banks and insurance companies, get a base salary and they also get commissions or bonuses based on the products they sell.
+- Salary plus commissions: Many advisors, usually employed at banks and insurance companies, are paid a base salary, along with the variable commissions based on the products sold by them.

 3. Types of Clients that Advisor caters to